digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2023.12.19.md

 ## Todo today
-packages used : python 3.11.*, pip, grape and sparqlwrapper
+packages used : python 3.11.*, pip, grape

-## Doing
+Here are the NaN values of the species in LOTUS.
+It seems to confirm what I saw during the Master thesis where GBIF seems to have the most species known.
+The total is 37082 species.
+* NaN is NCBI : 8133
+* NaN is GBIF : 736
+* NaN is OTL : 8073

 ## Done